Here’s how to get started blogging — and how to make sure your efforts are focused on getting people to read what you’ve written.

 Many prolific bloggers are great at writing content, but when it comes to proof-reading, they prefer to get someone to do it for them.
 That’s because it’s much easier to look critically at another person’s writing than it is to scrutinise your own.
 But if you’re just getting started or if your colleagues’ schedules are tight, then it makes sense to do your own proofing.
 Pay attention to apostrophes (use them for contraction and possession and never for plurals).
 Check homonyms such as their, there and they’re.

-Subscribe to the Tastes Like Fresh Copy blog to download your free copy today.
+Subscribe to the Tastes Like Fresh Copy blog.

 Learn how great writing can benefit your organisation with blog posts, advice and resources.
 Subscription is free, there are no obligations and you can unsubscribe at any point.